NakovD/Star-Wars-Fan-Site/README.md

 Static page without any functionality.
 It show a text after creating a new character or updating an old one.It also has a link tag to character's page.<br/>
 **Profile page**
 route: '/profilePage/:userId'
 This page gets the data of the user and displays it.
 It shows his rank, side, profile picture and the 3 most commented discussions.
 If the user is on his own profle page, he can change his side and change his profile picture.
-Changes are applied immediately.
+Changes are applied immediately.<br/>
 **Note!** Users can't change to side, they are already.
 For example: if user is dark side, he can't change to dark side.
 Notification is showed.<br/>
 **Thanks page**
 route: '/thanksSucka'